 Eat a healthy diet.
 Eating a healthy diet can improve your cholesterol, insulin resistance, and blood pressure -- even if your weight stays the same.
 For advice on healthy eating, ask your doctor or registered dietitian.
 If you have heart disease or diabetes, you may need special meal plans.
 In general, a diet that's low in saturated fats, trans fat, cholesterol, and salt -- and high in fruits, vegetables, lean protein, beans, low fat dairy, and whole grains -- has been shown to help people with high blood pressure and a higher risk of cardiovascular disease.
 Many doctors suggest a "Mediterranean" diet or the DASH diet.
 These meal plans emphasize "good" fats (like the monounsaturated fat in olive oil) and a balance of carbohydrates and proteins.

 Lose some weight.
-Obviously, this is often a byproduct of exercising and eating well.
+Obviously, weight loss is often a by-product of exercising and eating well.
 But it's a key goal in itself if you're overweight or obese.
 Weight loss can improve every aspect of metabolic syndrome.

 If you smoke, quit.
-It's not a risk factor for metabolic syndrome itself.
-But smoking greatly increases your risk of blood vessel and heart disease.
+It's not a risk factor for what’s considered metabolic syndrome, yet smoking greatly increases your risk of blood vessel and heart disease.